dylan-lang/binary-data/documentation/source/reference.rst

    :abstract:
    :open:

-   :description:

-      Superclass of all frame format described with the :macro:`define binary-data`.
+   Superclass of all binary data definitions using the :macro:`define binary-data` macro.

    :superclasses: :class:`<variable-size-untranslated-frame>`